TurnItIn Accessibility Statement

 Screen reader users have difficulty accessing assignment feedback via TurnItIn, particularly within GradeMark.
 Most comments within GradeMark (Quickmarks) reference highlighted pieces of text.
 This is very useful to students as it allows them to directly connect feedback to specific sections of text.
 But whilst screen readers are able to read out the Quickmarks, screen reader users cannot determine the section of text the Quickmark is referencing.
 This greatly reduces the effectiveness of the feedback that students receive.

-TThe University of Melbourne has raised this issue with TurnItIn.
-They have confirmed that their product is not US section 508 compliant, i.e. inaccessible, and currently have no specific remediation plans in place, "It’s going to be within the next 12 to 18 months.
+In 2015, The University of Melbourne raised this issue with TurnItIn.
+They confirmed that their product was not US section 508 compliant, i.e. inaccessible, and that they didn't have any specific remediation plans in place, "It’s going to be within the next 12 to 18 months.
 But it will be coming out with the next releases that we've got lined up."

 Our long-term objective is to provide assessment feedback via a mechanism that doesn't have to be individually customised.